vblanco20-1/vulkan-guide/docs/chapter-3/triangle_mesh_code.md

 ```

 With that, the allocator is set up and we can now use it to allocate buffers.
 If you try to compile the project now, you will find that VMA is missing function definitions and giving linker errors.
-To solve that, add this to one .cpp file in the project (its recommended you add it to vk_engine.cpp, but can be other).
+To solve that, add this to one .cpp file in the project (it's recommended you add it to vk_engine.cpp, but can be other).
 ```cpp
 #define VMA_IMPLEMENTATION
 #include "vk_mem_alloc.h"